 Argireline Side Effects

 Principal Secret Reclaim is safe according to research.
-One potential side effect-no proof – may be if the cream is spread out over too great of an area, it might (again, just theory), temporarily relax more muscles than you want causing skin sagging.
-There is no proof of this but have seen it mentioned on some websites.
-If it happens, I think the risk is low.
+It may be wise to first use it on a small patch of skin first to see what happens.
+Some online testimonials have mentioned the cream might (again, in theory), temporarily relax more muscles than you want to relax.
+This may cause temporary skin sagging.
+There is no proof of this happening.
+If it happens, I think the risk may be low.

-I'm not sure if it works on all skin types.
-I don't recall any study mentioning if it works just as well on black vs. white skin for example.
-My guess is it does.
+- Does it work on all skin types?
+I don't recall any study mentioning if Argireline works as well on black vs. white skin for example.
+My guess is it probably does.
+Most research involves women but it probably also fades facial wrinkles in men as well.

 Is Victoria Principal A Chemist?